 Facts & Procedural History

-Mr. and Mrs. Mapp were married in 1980 and they were divorced in 2003.
-Their divorce separation agreement specified that each of the separating spouses would be liable for income taxes on their income.
+Mr. and Mrs. Mapp were married in 1980.
+They divorced in 2003.
+Their separation agreement specified that each of the spouses would be liable for income taxes on their income.

-Mr. Mapp was self-employed as a truck driver.
-In tax year 2000, Mr. Mapp did work for two trucking companies with similar names: Cornerstone Transportation, Atlanta and Cornerstone Transportation, South Carolina.
+Mr. Mapp was a self-employed truck driver.
+In tax year 2000, Mr. Mapp worked for two trucking companies with similar names: Cornerstone Transportation, Atlanta and Cornerstone Transportation, South Carolina.
 Each corporate entity issued him a separate Form 1099.

-The tax return preparer at H&R Block considered the Forms 1099 as duplicates and only included one in Mr. and Mrs. Mapps federal income tax return for tax year 2000.
-Mr. Mapp noticed the error, but hoped the IRS would not notice it.
+The tax return preparer at H&R Block considered the Forms 1099 as duplicates and only included the income from one of the forms when preparing Mr. and Mrs. Mapps’ federal income tax return for the 2000 tax year.
+Mr. Mapp noticed the error but hoped the IRS would not notice it.

 Types of Innocent Spouse Relief

 There are three types of innocent spouse relief.
-One type provides full or apportioned relief from joint and several liability (Section 6015(b)).
+One type provides full or apportioned relief from joint and several liabilities (Section 6015(b)).
 The second type provides proportionate tax relief to divorced or separated taxpayers (Section 6015(c)).
-The third type provides equitable relief from joint and several liability in certain circumstances if relief is not available under the other two types (Section 6015(f)).
+The third type provides equitable relief from joint and several liabilities in certain circumstances if relief is not available under the other two types (Section 6015(f)).
+The second and third types were at issue in this case.

 Divorce or Separation Relief

 The second type of innocent spouse relief is an election.
-The Section 6015(c) election treats the former spouses as if they had filed separate returns, and each spouse’s liability is limited to that portion of the deficiency properly allocable to the electing spouse.
+The election under Section 6015(c) treats the former spouses as if they had filed separate returns, and each spouse’s liability is limited to that portion of the deficiency properly allocable to the electing spouse.

 Under Section 6015(c), a requesting spouse may elect to allocate a deficiency if the following four conditions are met:

-(2) at the time of the election, the requesting spouse is no longer married to the nonrequesting spouse;
+- at the time of the election, the requesting spouse is no longer married to the non-requesting spouse;

 Equitable Relief